malcolmcase97/mals-cit-patcher/README.md

 + Add compatibility with [Fast Item Frames](https://modrinth.com/mod/fast-item-frames), my preferred item invisible item frame mod.
 Currently, CIT models will clip into other blocks due to Fast Item Frame's imposed offset when hiding item frames.
 + Shield CIT models seem to have incorrect rotation, unlike all other models.
 They can simply be rotated to correct position, so I've ignored this for now.
 + Improve user experience by adding a simple GUI to the patcher.
++ Emissive textures don't work, will look into adding compatibility later on.

 ## Special Thanks